My full name is Alexander Francis Payne. I go by Alex. I’ve used the handle

-Find me on AngelList for more information about my investing and advising activities.
+I maintain a profile on AngelList where you can find out more about my investing and advising activities.

 I write here.
 I write on no particular schedule and about no definite range of topics.
 My posts range in length from a single sentence to several printed pages.
 More often than not, I write about technology, culture, music, travel, and ideas, punctuated with accounts of major goings-on in my life.